Lion-shine/CEDA-CRS-pathological-endotype-detection/README.md

 # CEDA

 ## Introduction
-Chronic rhinosinusitis (CRS) is a highly heterogeneous disease and its pathological endotype is closely related to prognosis, but objective and accurate diagnostic tools for endotypes are lacking.
-We develop a robust CRS pathological endotype detection with artificial intelligence (CEDA) and perform digital stereoscopic nasal polyps (DSNP) reconstruction, contributing to precision diagnosis and individualized treatment.
-CEDA consists of two main parts, the first part is that we use [PA-P2PNet](https://arxiv.org/abs/2303.02602 "DPA-P2PNet: Deformable Proposal-aware P2PNet for Accurate Point-based Cell Detection") to detect cells.
+Nasal polyp (NP) is a highly heterogeneous disease and its pathological endotype is closely related to prognosis, but objective and accurate diagnostic tools for subtype are lacking.
+We develop a robust NP pathological subtype diagnosis system (NPSS) with artificial intelligence, contributing to precision diagnosis and individualized treatment.
+NPSS consists of two main parts, the first part is that we use [PA-P2PNet](https://arxiv.org/abs/2303.02602 "DPA-P2PNet: Deformable Proposal-aware P2PNet for Accurate Point-based Cell Detection") to detect cells.
 The second part uses [DeepLab V3+](https://github.com/VainF/DeepLabV3Plus-Pytorch "DeepLabV3Plus-Pytorch")(This part of the code is shown in this link and is no longer available here) to detect tissue areas.

-This is the code for CEDA.
+This is the code for NPSS.
 For more details, please refer to our paper.

 Code has been tested with Python 3.6 and Torch 1.10.